Lesson video

 So you could have said that Constantinople was a second capital city of the Roman Empire after Rome.

-You could have said that Constantinople was named after a great Roman emperor, the Emperor Constantine.
+You could have said that Constantinople was named after a great Roman emperor, the emperor Constantine.

-And you could have said it was part of the Roman Empire that had not been invaded and defeated.
+You could have said that it had been part of Rome's Christian empire and you could have said it was part of the Roman Empire that had not been invaded and defeated.

-Well, let's go for our first task for today.
+Right, let's go for our first task for today.

-So, in the order in which they happened on the timeline which is on the next slide, and I'll show that in just a moment.
+So in the order in which they happened on the timeline, which is on the next slide, and I'll show that in just a moment.

-But the events are that the Western Roman Empire collapsed, the city was renamed Constantinople, Constantine converts to Christianity, the Roman Empire splits into east and west, and the city is founded as a Greek colony.
+The Roman Empire splits into east and west, and the city is founded as a Greek colony.

-The dates are all there for you as well.
+So here is the timeline, the dates are all there for you as well.

 So place those events into the correct area on the timeline.